ParaPro Reading Study Guide: Drawing Inferences

 With just the information we have above, we can infer what happened to the wallet without the author directly stating it.
 Word choices like eyes “shifting,” fingers moving “nervously,” or a character “hoping” she came off as nonchalant all indicate that Mae’s daughter knows what happened to Mae’s wallet, despite what she says.

-Let’s try an example of a question you’d see on the ParaPro exam.
+Let’s try an example of a question you’d see on the ParaPro Exam.

 Example 1